Debut Jonas Müller Jonas Müller | Anna Gebhardt Date and Venue Tue 01.09. | 12.15 | Lukaskirche Summer 2026 Buy tickets starting at CHF 30 Thu 03.09.

 In addition to the family concerts, five school performances as well as various school visits by world music groups and Debut artists were offered, with around 5,700 schoolchildren from the Lucerne region taking part.

-It was 65 years later that the conductor Claudio Abbado and Festival Executive and Artistic Director Michael Haefliger established a connection to this moment of the Festival’s birth and founded the Lucerne Festival Orchestra, which made its public debut in
+It was 65 years later that the conductor Claudio Abbado and former Festival Executive and Artistic Director Michael Haefliger established a connection to this moment of the Festival’s birth and founded the Lucerne Festival Orchestra, which made its public debut

 At the age of 13, she made her debut in Lucerne as part of the “Young Artists” series; this was followed just one year later by her first concert in Salzburg with the Berlin Philharmonic under the baton of Herbert von Karajan.